-The general strategy followed by the municipality for the identification of the 5 suitable sites was based on the reuse as much as possible of former industrial/abandoned areas in order to minimize the consumption of new soil, which is one of the most important aspects of a UNESCO management plan [80].
-The buffer zone shown in Figure 1 is the area whose boundaries have been defined in order to protect and maintain the exceptional value of the core area, as well as to limit negative development impacts on it [80].
+The general strategy followed by the municipality for the identification of the 5 suitable sites was based on the reuse as much as possible of former industrial/abandoned areas in order to minimize the consumption of new soil, which is one of the most important aspects of a UNESCO management plan [86].
+The buffer zone shown in Figure 1 is the area whose boundaries have been defined in order to protect and maintain the exceptional value of the core area, as well as to limit negative development impacts on it [86].
 All 5 alternatives represented good options for the Municipality which would have built them all.
-Given the limited availability of public resources, the demand was for a priority order for the 5 proposed alternatives.
+Given the limited availability of financial resources, the demand was for a priority order for the 5 proposed alternatives.

-A detailed description of the decision support process developed to support the Municipality in the evaluation of the alternative locations for the new parking areas can be found in [34].
-This paper is intended to shed some light on the innovation mechanism which allowed us to expand the solution space and discover new alternatives for the solution of the problem under consideration.
-The formal description of the decision aiding process which exploited the opportunity for a change in one of the vari-
+A detailed description of the decision support process developed to support the Municipality in the evaluation of the alternative locations for the new parking areas can be found in [36], while a discussion and categorisation of the involved stakeholders can be found in [38].

-Figure 1: Suitable alternatives for the location of the new parking area in the municipality of Alberobello [34])
+Figure 1: Suitable alternatives for the location of the new parking area in the municipality of Alberobello [36])

-275 sion aiding process which exploited the opportunity for a change in one of the variables/constraints of the problem (i.e. the increase of the available budget) to generate new alternatives is presented in section 4.2.
+This paper is intended to shed some light on how to expand the solution space and discover new alternatives for the specific problems under consideration.
+The formal description of the decision aiding process which exploited the opportunity for a change in one of the variables/constraints of the problem (in this case the increase of the available budget) to generate new alternatives is presented in section 4.2.
+Table 1 summarizes for both case studies the key policy elements at the time the decision aiding processes started.